andersmurphy/andersmurphy-blog/resources/posts/2020-02-08-clojure-persistent-rate-limiting.md

 (def ds (jdbc/get-datasource db))
 ```

-We need a function that queries the database to check if a tasks has already been done:
+We need a function that queries the database to check if a task has already been done:

 ```Clojure
 (defn done? [uuid name]